HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 %exfiltrate;
 ```

-Keep in mind that DNS has strict length limits: each label (subdomain component) can be at most 63 characters and the full domain name cannot exceed 253 characters.
-This means DNS exfiltration works best for short values (hostname, single config values, usernames) but not for large files.
-For longer content you would need to split the data into chunks and send multiple DNS queries, or combine this with other techniques.
+There are two important limitations to keep in mind.
+First, DNS has strict length limits: each label (subdomain component) can be at most 63 characters and the full domain name cannot exceed 253 characters.
+Second — and this is easy to overlook — DNS labels only accept alphanumeric characters (a-z, 0-9) and hyphens.
+Characters like `:`, `/`, newlines and spaces will break the query.
+Since files like `/etc/passwd` are full of these characters, the payloads above will only work as-is for files with very simple content (like `/etc/hostname` which is typically a single word).

+To exfiltrate anything meaningful we need to encode the data before embedding it in the subdomain.
+Base32 is the safest option because its output only contains A-Z and 2-7 — all valid DNS characters.
+Base64 works in some contexts but its output includes `+`, `/` and `=` which are also invalid in labels.
+In PHP environments we can combine `php://filter/convert.base64-encode` with the exfiltration payload to get clean ASCII before it hits the DNS query.
+For files longer than 63 characters, split the encoded data into chunks across multiple labels or multiple queries.

 ## PHP Wrappers